leoc/em-fs/README.md

 # EM::FileUtils

-`EM::FileUtils` provides a simple API to make invoke filesystem commands in eventmachine.
+`EM::FileUtils` attempts to mimic the behavoir of the filesystem API of the Ruby stdlib.
+In the background it invokes linux/unix system commands via the `em-systemcommand` gem.

 ## Installation